bmeurant/technical-docs/software-architecture/security/owasp.md

     A --> K("A10: Server-Side Request Forgery (SSRF)")
 ```
 *Description: This diagram visually lists the ten most critical web application security risks as identified by the OWASP Top 10 (2021), providing a quick reference for common vulnerabilities to address.*

+*   **[OWASP API Security Top 10](https://owasp.org/API-Security/):** Recognizing that APIs present a unique attack surface, OWASP maintains a separate Top 10 list specifically for API security.
+It highlights risks that are often more prevalent or severe in APIs compared to traditional web applications.
+    *   **Key Risks Include**: Broken Object Level Authorization (BOLA), Broken Authentication, Broken Property Level Authorization, and Lack of Resources & Rate Limiting.
+    *   For a detailed breakdown of these vulnerabilities and their mitigation strategies, see the **[[api-security|API Security]]** page.

 *   **OWASP Web Security Testing Guide (WSTG):** A comprehensive guide that provides a framework for testing the security of web applications and web services.
 It covers a wide range of tests, from information gathering to vulnerability analysis.
 *   **OWASP Application Security Verification Standard (ASVS):** A list of application security requirements that can be used to establish a level of confidence in web applications.
 It helps organizations define and implement measurable security controls.